quesadagranja/quesadagranja.github.io/_posts/2021-06-06-zientzia-azoka-2021.md

 ![](/img/zientzia-azoka-2021-users.jpg)
 *<center><small>People activating the Telegram bot with the QR codes.</small></center>*

-You can activate the bot on your cell phone with this QR code.
+You can activate the bot on your cell phone directly with this QR code.
 You need to have the Telegram app installed!

 ![](/img/zientzia-azoka-2021-bot.png)
 *<center><small>QR code to activate the Telegram bot.</small></center>*